polidore/spyng/README.md

 # Design

-This will be an angular directie that you can apply to most elements.
+This will be an angular directive that you can apply to most elements.
 You will get callbacks for various behaviors on these elements like click, mouse over, etc.

 ## Markup